 Fadnavis set to be Maharashtra CM, Ajit Pawar leader of opposition

-Mumbai, Oct 31: Devendra Fadnavis who was elected as the leader of the BJP's legislature party will take oath as the Chief Minister of Maharashtra for the second term soon.
+Mumbai, Oct 31: Devendra Fadnavis who was elected as the leader of the BJP's legislature party will take oath as the chief minister of Maharashtra for the second term soon.

-While Fadnavis is set to be the CM, the NCP's Ajit Pawar is likely to be the leader of opposition.
+While Fadnavis is set to be the CM, the NCP's Ajit Pawar is likely to be the leader of the opposition.
 This development casts aside all speculation that the BJP and Shiv Sena are unlikely to form the government together.

 The next big challenge would be to get the Shiv Sena back on the talks table.
-The BJP, according to source is planning on offering the post of deputy chief minister to the Shiv Sena.
+The BJP, according to the source is planning on offering the post of deputy chief minister to the Shiv Sena.
 In addition to this, the BJP may also offer some plum portfolios to keep the Shiv Sena happy.

 NCP, Cong will sit in Oppn in Maharashtra: Jayant Patil